All Credit Cards

 The earn structure targets the two biggest spending categories for Canadian families:

-• 4% cash back on groceries and recurring bill payments (up to $25,000/year per category)
+• 4% cash back on groceries and recurring payments like bills and subscriptions (up to $25,000/year)

 • 1% cash back on all other purchases (no cap)